nathan-hoche/Workshop-WebScraping-Dynamic/README.md

 In the previous workshop, we saw how to make a dynamic dictionary using the Larousse's website.
 <br><br>
-We also took a look to different ways to protect a website against webscrapping. <br>
+We also took a look to different ways to protect a website against webscraping. <br>
 So today we are going to see how to pass through these protections. :wink: <br>
 More precisely how to pass through dynamic website (website using javascript for html generation).
 <br><br>